thehyve/ohdsi-etl-abucasis/README.md

 # ABUCASIS to OMOP
 <img src="https://www.bigdata-heart.eu/Portals/1/BD@H/Newsletter/2017-12/BD@H%20new%20logo.png?ver=2017-11-22-160441-013" alt="drawing" width="300" />

-ETL scripts to convert ABUCASIS (INCLIVA) data to OMOP CDM v5.
+ETL scripts to convert ABUCASIS (INCLIVA) data to OMOP CDM v5 as part of the IMI BigData@Heart consortium.
+This uses the delphyne framework, which has to be added as a local depency.

 ## Dependencies
 - Postgres (9.5+)